Tommzy/CS523Project-SinGAN/README.md

 The following command generates 50 random samples of <training_image_file_name> starting from <generation_start_scale_number>.

-(This command can only be used after training <training_image_file_name> using the command above. <generation_start_scale_number> can be any integer between 0 to N, where N is last scale trained during training.)
+(This command can only be used after training <training_image_file_name> using the command above. <generation_start_scale_number> can be any integer between 0 to N, where N is the last scale trained during training.)
 ```
 python random_samples.py --input_name <training_image_file_name> --mode random_samples --gen_start_scale <generation_start_scale_number>
 ```

 ###  Random samples of arbitrary sizes

-The following command performs in the same way as the command above, except it allows specification of output size.
+The following command performs in the same way as the command above, except that it allows specification of output size.
 ```
 python random_samples.py --input_name <training_image_file_name> --mode random_samples_arbitrary_sizes --scale_h <horizontal scaling factor> --scale_v <vertical scaling factor>
 ```